misterbruce/pandabear/README.md

   In closing, I feel the need to speak my mind.
 I used to think that coding and engineering solutions was satisfying due to me being the one to make every nuance of it, including the code itself.
     There is some sort of pride in bragging about how long you have spent creating a solution or how long you have spent on an issue at hand.
 However, as cliche as it may seem, technology is evolving at a rapid rate.
 I believe that ai should not replace the fundamental understanding of code, syntax or the core of HOW a project works especially, but ai seems to be the upgraded code interpreter.
     Instead of inputting a coding language, we can simply code with our human language.
-This is next level and I plan on keeping up, but I admit I will have to put that part of my ego aside.
+This is next level and I plan on keeping up, but admittedly I will have to put that part of my ego aside.